imua-xyz/imuachain/CONTRIBUTING.md

 ## Development Procedure

-1. The latest state of development is on `development`.
+1. The latest state of development is on `develop`.
-2. `development` must never
+2. `develop` must never
    fail `make lint, make test, make test-race, make test-rpc, make test-import`
-3. No `--force` onto `development` (except when reverting a broken commit, which should seldom happen).
+3. No `--force` onto `develop` (except when reverting a broken commit, which should seldom happen).
-4. Create your feature branch from `development` either on `github.com/imua-xyz/imuachain`, or your fork ( using `git remote add origin`).
+4. Create your feature branch from `develop` either on `github.com/imua-xyz/imuachain`, or your fork ( using `git remote add origin`).
-5. Before submitting a pull request, begin `git rebase` on top of `development`.
+5. Before submitting a pull request, begin `git rebase` on top of `develop`.

 ## Testing